veereshhalagegowda/platformDocumentation/1.0.0/Components/Charts/Ng Charts/ng-line-chart.md

 -   **Key:** Key is used to provide user custom key point into the chart.
 It is like a user’s custom parameter provided to the chart section.

 -   **Value:** It is a value of the key that the user provided manually.
-For example,

 - **Style**: It accepts a string value and affects the different properties (height, width, color etc.) of the component based on the values provided (eg. background: orange; height:200px;).